 First draft of Chile's new constitution set, fine-tuning to begin

-SANTIAGO, May 16 (Reuters) - Commissions in charge of fine-tuning a draft of Chile's new constitution and mapping out the transition towards a focus on rights and social programs from a free-market doctrine take over on Monday before it is put to a vote in September.
+SANTIAGO, May 16 (Reuters) - Commissions in charge of fine-tuning a draft of Chile's new constitution and mapping out the transition from a free-market doctrine to a focus on rights and social programs take over on Monday before it is put to a vote in September.

 The constitutional assembly finished approving new articles over the weekend, with a total of 499 given the green light since the debate began last October.